jagercode/hdf5.net/Hdf5.net.utest/notes.md

 Dispose / close should repack if there is at least one deletion in the file.
 This requires that the repack and maybe other hdf5 libs are part of the distribution.

+## Open & Close := Create & Dispose instance
+Open and close methods will arrive as soon as different open file scenario's are needed.
+Currently, constructor opens or creates for R/W and Dispose closes the file.
+Objects from the file still alive after disposal will receive an Object Disposed exception if they access their internal File pointer (parent / owner)

 # Analysis / Decide / Evaluate